 After the 921 Earthquake of 1999, the Nantou County Government changed its name to Lalu Island out of respect for the Thao tribe.

 The SML Scenic Area, encompassing some 9,000 hectares, is situated astride the geographic center of Taiwan in Nantou County.
-The town of Yuchi lies to the immediate north, Shueishe Mountain to the east, and Provincial Highway 21 and Shueili Township to the south.
-In addition to original provincial scenic area land, the SML National Scenic Area today also includes within its administrative area the Formosan Aboriginal Culture Village, the communities of Toushe and Checheng, Shueishe and Jiji Mountains, and the Shueili River.
+The town of Yuchi lies to the immediate north, Shuishe Mountain to the east, and Provincial Highway 21 and Shueili Township to the south.
+In addition to original provincial scenic area land, the SML National Scenic Area today also includes within its administrative area the Formosan Aboriginal Culture Village, the communities of Toushe and Checheng, Shuishe and Jiji Mountains, and the Shueili River.

 Mountains in the Scenic Area rise from between 600 and 2,000 meters.
 From the highest ridges in the eastern section, the landscape gradually turns to rippling foothills and then to fast-flowing rivers and sweeping, verdant flatlands in the west.
 The latter, geographically a part of the Puli Basin, is the only section to preserve an alpine lake.